Knee exercises for strength are an important part of any fitness routine, no matter how old or fit you are.

-How To Do : Keep your body straight, bend the knee on the floor to a 90 degree angle, then activate the muscle on your straight leg as you raise it up.
-Make this movement slow and purposeful, hold and bring back down again.
+How to do it: Keep your body straight, bend the knee on the floor to a 90-degree angle, then activate the muscle on your straight leg as you raise it up.
+Make this movement slow and purposeful, hold, and bring it back down again.

 Repeat this for 30 seconds.

-Benefits : Side leg raises are great for strengthening the hip abductors.
-You’ll feel it opening up your hip flexors, and strengthening the quads.
+Benefits: Side leg raises are great for strengthening the hip abductors.
+You’ll feel it opening up your hip flexors and strengthening your quads.

 5. Knee Pillow Squeeze

-How To Do : Take a pillow (or one or two towels rolled together) and place between the knees.
+How to do it: Place a pillow (or one or two towels rolled together) between your knees.
 Lie on your back, arms to the side, and squeeze your knees inwards towards the pillow, and then release.